-We tend to think of Alzheimer’s Disease as an affliction of the elderly, and that’s often true.
+We tend to think of Alzheimer’s Disease as an affliction of the elderly, which is often true.
 But research suggests that the earliest stages of the disease often occur in people under the age of 65, and one study estimates that as many as 47 million Americans over the age of 30 show signs of the early “preclinical” form of the disease.
 While early-onset Alzheimer’s is still considered a rare diagnosis compared, the effects can be devastating to you and your loved ones.

-The key to effectively dealing with early-onset Alzheimer’s is to recognize the signs as they begin to appear, especially in a relatively young patient.
-Unfortunately, the earliest signs of Alzheimer’s, such as changes in mood or behavior, are often misdiagnosed as depression, anxiety, or other forms of mental illness.
+The key to effectively dealing with early-onset Alzheimer’s is recognizing the signs as they begin to appear, especially in a relatively young patient.
+Unfortunately, the earliest signs of Alzheimer’s, such as mood changes or behavior, are often misdiagnosed as depression, anxiety, or other forms of mental illness.
 Misdiagnosis leads to ineffective treatment, and Alzheimer’s goes undetected until it is advanced, a situation that results in decades of suffering for the patient and his or her loved ones.

 As we age, nearly all of us experience some setbacks in our cognitive function.
 We have trouble remembering things, or we seem to get confused more than we used to.
 But when those cognitive difficulties come in clusters, or when they occur when we’re relatively young, they may be cause for concern.

 The temptation is to think that if you or your loved one is young, there’s no way that those signs or symptoms could be an indication of Alzheimer’s.
-Missing the early signs of the disease, however, can mean a missed opportunity to help your loved one deal with the progression of the disease as soon as possible.
+However, missing the early signs of the disease can mean a missed opportunity to help your loved one deal with the progression of the disease as soon as possible.

 The signs of potential early-onset Alzheimer’s may include:

-- Loss of Memory.
-Minor lapses in memory are normal for all of us, but an increase in memory loss beyond what is normal, such as forgetting important dates or asking repetitive questions, can be a warning sign.
+- Loss of Memory – Minor memory lapses are normal for all of us, but an increase in memory loss beyond what is normal, such as forgetting important dates or asking repetitive questions, can be a warning sign.

-- Struggling with Routine Activities.
-Sufferers of early-onset Alzheimer’s may have trouble focusing on tasks that they would normally complete quickly and easily every day.
+- Struggling with Routine Activities – People living with early-onset Alzheimer’s may have trouble focusing on tasks that they would normally complete quickly and easily every day.

-- Losing Things.
-Beyond typical misplacing of items, sufferers may put things in unusual places and forget where they are.
+- Losing Things – Beyond the typical misplacing of items, sufferers may put things in unusual places and forget where they are.

-- Difficulty with Problem Solving.
-Struggling with numbers, or with developing, remembering and following a plan may also be a warning sign.
+- Difficulty with Problem Solving – Struggling with numbers or developing, remembering, and following a plan may also be a warning sign.